-WARNING: Test all gas piping and connections, internal and external to unit, for leaks after installing or servicing.
+WARNING: Test all gas piping and connections for leaks after installing or servicing.
 Correct all leaks at once.

 WARNING: Never use an open flame to check for a leak.
 Apply a noncorrosive leak detection fluid to all joints.
 Bubbles forming show a leak.
 Correct all leaks at once.